PriceSurvey/senior-challenge-2020/README.md

 ## General:
 - Document the frontend and backend in different README.md files, we really want to see how you came up with this cool project!
 - Create a general SETUP.md file explaining how to boot up your project and start executing/testing everything
-- Tests for the backend are mandatory, we'll let you decide which tests and which type of tests is better suited for each part of the project.
-Tests for the frontend is a bonus point.
+- Tests for the backend are mandatory, you can decide which tests and which type of tests are better suited for each part of the project.
+- Tests for the frontend is a bonus point.

+# Have in mind:

+- Design and architecture of the code must be production-ready;
+- Have in mind concepts such as SOLID, KISS, YAGNI and DRY when coding;
+- **Always** opt for best practices.

 # Bonus:
 If you develop a test step for the crawler results this will be very appreciated.
 (Check if the fields that must be fetched are being populated)